linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 Figure 6 displays a swap curve for natural gas, constructed using equation 3.
 The natural gas price exhibits seasonality.
 The swap price is a weighted average of natural gas forward prices over the life of the swap, and thus exhibits less variation.
 In Figure 6, the average natural gas futures price climbs so the swap curve climbs as well.

 You will observe from Figure 6 that it is easier to describe the general level of the natural gas price at different horizons by referring to the swap price rather than the individual prices.
-The swap price is about  $5.50 at a horizon of 3 years and$ 6 at a horizon of 7 years.
+The swap price is about  \$5.50 at a horizon of 3 years and\$ 6 at a horizon of 7 years.

 # Swaps with Variable Quantity and Price